mkuf/prind/README.md

 ./scripts/setup-X11.sh
 ```

-The Prid Logo should now be displayed on your screen.
+The Prind Logo should now be displayed on your screen.
 If this is not the case, check the scripts output for errors.
 Otherwise, proceed to start/update the Stack.